 Botanical Diversity

-The native species, which thrive in woodland gardens and along walking tracks, play a crucial role in plant conservation and support local wildlife, including native birds like tūī and fantails.
-These native plantings contribute significantly to the ecological balance of the area, fostering biodiversity.
+The native plantings, thriving in woodland gardens and along walking paths, play a vital role in conservation.
+They support local wildlife, including native birds such as tūī and fantails, contributing to the area’s ecological balance and biodiversity.

 Points of Interest